 FDA approved for more than 25 years

-In some ways, yes.
-Tea tree oil can help with issues like dandruff, scalp acne, and even head lice.
+In some cases, yes.
+Tea tree oil may help with issues like dandruff, scalp acne, and even head lice.
+Tea tree oil for hair loss?
+Let’s just say the evidence so far is mixed.

-But, as with most natural remedies, some of the claims around tea tree oil for hair are a little exaggerated, to say the least.
+As with so many natural remedies, some of the claims around tea tree oil for hair are a little exaggerated, to say the least.
 While there are a number of tea tree oil uses for hair, it’s definitely not a cure-all — and contrary to what you may have heard, it’s not a fix for male pattern baldness.

-Before you add this essential oil to your hair care routine, let’s talk about the benefits of tea tree oil and how to use it to promote healthy hair.
-We’ll also go over some alternatives in case you’d like some science-backed hair loss treatments.
+So before you add this essential oil to your hair care routine, let’s take a closer look at what tea tree oil is, what kind of benefits it promotes, and how it can be used to foster healthy hair.
+We’ll also go over some alternatives with more promise, science-backed hair loss treatments.

-Tea tree oil is an oil that comes from, well, tea trees, also known as the Melaleuca alternifolia plant.
+Tea tree oil is an oil that comes from tea trees — also known as the Melaleuca alternifolia plant.

 Traditionally used by the Aboriginal people of Australia, the antiseptic oil has become popular around the world.
 It’s now commonly used in skincare and hair products.
-You might have seen tea tree oil shampoos or used it as an essential oil.
+Maybe you’ve seen tea tree oil shampoos or used it as an essential oil.

 Some research has found that tea tree oil has anti-inflammatory, antifungal, and antibacterial properties.
 In dermatology, tea tree oil is used to treat issues like acne, athlete’s foot, and skin infections.
 You might even find tea tree oil in mouthwash, since research shows it could help treat gingivitis.

-It’s definitely a versatile ingredient — but what does tea tree oil do for hair?
+It’s definitely a versatile ingredient — but does tea tree oil help hair growth?
 Let’s take a look.

-Here’s what we do know about potential tea tree oil uses for hair (so far).
+While more research is needed, here’s what we do know about potential tea tree oil uses for hair so far.

 Dandruff is a fairly common scalp condition characterized by a flaky, dry scalp.
 For people with dandruff, finding the right scalp treatment to get rid of dandruff can be a big challenge.